DavidVollmers/Comfyg/docs/docs/getting_started.md

 comfyg add secret "SQLConnectionString" "Server=MySQLServer;Database=MyDatabase;User Id=sa;Password=Password!;"
 ```

-> [!NOTE]
-> Secrets are handled separately because they need to be encrypted.
-Currently you can either choose to use the Comfyg store internal encryption or Azure Key Vault.
-For long-term security we recommend the latter one.

-You can read more about this [here](TODO.md).
+You can read more about how secrets are secured in [here](TODO.md).

 ## Use your Comfyg